Raneem-AbdeHafez/Enhancing_PepperRobot_LLM/2nd_readme.md

 3. **Load Necessary Modules**: Load the necessary NAOqi modules for speech recognition, audio recording, and text-to-speech functionalities.
 These modules are essential for Pepper's communication capabilities.

-4. **Integrate Web Server Interaction**: Incorporate functionality within Pepper's code to interact with the web server.
-This includes sending user prompts or recorded audio to the server for text generation and receiving generated responses.
+4. **Integrate Web Server Interaction with Paramiko**:

+   a. **Ensure Necessary Pepper Dependencies**:
+      Make sure Pepper's dependencies, such as NAOqi, are installed and configured correctly.

+   b. **Install Paramiko**:
+      Install Paramiko in your Python environment.
+You can install it using pip:
+      ```bash
+      pip install paramiko
+      ```

+   c. **Set Up SSH Connection**:
+      Use Paramiko to establish an SSH connection from Pepper's code to the web server.
+Provide the IP address, port number, username, and password (or SSH key) of the server.

+   d. **Send Requests**:
+      Once the SSH connection is established, send requests to the web server using Paramiko's SSH client.
+These requests may include user prompts or recorded audio data for processing by the server.

+   e. **Receive Responses**:
+      After sending a request, wait for the response from the web server.
+Paramiko provides methods to receive data from the server once it's available.
+This response will typically contain the generated text or any other relevant information.

+   f. **Process Responses**:
-5. **Handle Responses**: Implement logic to handle the responses received from the web server.
-This may involve displaying the generated text on Pepper's tablet, speaking the text using Pepper's text-to-speech capabilities, or taking further actions based on the generated response.
+      Once the response is received, process it as needed within Pepper's code.
+This may involve displaying the generated text, speaking it aloud using Pepper's text-to-speech capabilities, or taking other actions based on the response.

+   g. **Handle Errors**:
+      Implement error-handling mechanisms in case of connection issues, timeouts, or other potential problems when communicating with the web server via Paramiko.

-6. **Ensure Compatibility**: Verify that the Pepper configuration is compatible with Python 2, as some Pepper SDKs may require Python 2 compatibility.
+5. **Ensure Compatibility**: Verify that the Pepper configuration is compatible with Python 2, as some Pepper SDKs may require Python 2 compatibility.

 Pepper's configuration for interaction with the web server is managed by `pepper_python2_code.py`, a Python 2 compatible file.
 Ensure this file is located in the same folder as Pepper's SDK for proper execution.

-By following these steps, you can configure Pepper to effectively communicate with the web server and utilize the generated text and speech recognition for interactive interactions with users.

 ## Evaluation